franknmungai/react-hackathon/docs/08-highlighting-options.md

 `chess.moves({ square: pos })` which returns a list of possible moves.
 Our `GameReducer` is called and it updates our `setPossibleMoves` array with the `action.moves` dispatched.

-In the `makeMove` function, we _dispatch_ an action of type `types.CLEAR_POSSIBLE_MOVES` Our reducer function is called and it receives this action and updates our _state_ by setting `possibleMoves: []`
+In the `makeMove` function, we _dispatch_ an action of type `types.CLEAR_POSSIBLE_MOVES` Our reducer function is called and it receives this action and updates our _state_ by setting `possibleMoves: []`.
+This will unhighlight any cells that had been highlighted.

 To highlight our cells based on whether they are candidate moves, we need to get the current array of `possibleMoves` from our state.
 We can do that in the `Cell` component by using the `useContext` hook and providing our `GameContext`.